3 Use Cases for Sales Video Messaging Beyond Direct Sales Prospecting

 Instead of a regular email, channel sales managers can send a sales message through a video platform such as OneMob and attract the attention of the channel partner.
 In the video message, the partner can see your facial expressions and hear your intonation, which creates an instant connection through mirror neurons and boosts your credibility.

-Plus, the video messages will differentiate you from the 100 other vendors you’re competing with for the attention of your reseller.
+Plus, the personalized video messages will differentiate you from the 100 other vendors you’re competing with for the attention of your reseller.
 When channel sellers provide valuable messaging, such as a successful playbook or how to address objections from a specific persona, and deliver that message through a unique and more relatable platform such as video, they’re likely to stay top of mind with their channel partners.#Sales videos are a great way for channel managers to build relationships AND stay top of mind with #resellers.
 Learn how via @KurtShaver Click To Tweet

 2. Account Managers